dida-do/dida-tools/README.md

 for my Wasserstein DCGAN"), we rather aim to provide templates and best practices for intuitive architectures.

-Additionally, typical requirements such as tensorboard logging, simple and extensible training schemes, experiment tracking and model testing are covered.
+Additionally, typical requirements such as Tensorboard logging, simple and extensible training schemes, experiment tracking and model testing are covered.

-**All components of the package are to be understood as a template which is designed to be easily modified -- not a hard implementation of some specific model/layer/training**
+**All components of the package are to be understood as a template which is designed to be easily modified - not a hard implementation of some specific model/layer/training**

 See below for an
 overview of the package contents: